kason66/HelloWorld/README.md

 # HelloWorld
-my first repositiry to practice the usage of  the github
+My first repositiry to practice the usage of the github.
+I'm editing a branch of README.md.